rokath/trice/docs/TCOBSSpecification.md

 | `FF FF FF FF  FF FF FF FF` | `F4 F4`      | repetition  |
 | ...                        | ...          | repetition  |

-* If several encodings possible, The encoder has than the choice.
+* If several encodings possible, the encoder has than the choice.
+  * Example: `00 00 00 00` could be encoded `A0 20` (Z3 Z1) or `40 40` (Z2 Z2)
 * NOP sigil bytes are logically ignored.
-They simply serve als link chain elements.
+They simply serveals link chain elements.

 ####  3.3.2. <a name='ExtendedEncodingAlgorithmPossibilities'></a>Extended Encoding Possibilities (not specified yet)